KoenigsKind/ITB2/README.md

 To make the use of different image types easier, ITB² supplies an automatic image conversion system: A filter may add an `@RequireImageType` annotation; once the filter is called, all incoming images will automatically be converted into the required image type.
-There are some basic image conversions implemented, but any filter can register itself as a converter using `ImageConverter.register(...)`.
+There are basic image conversions implemented, but any filter can register itself as a converter using `ImageConverter.register(...)`.

-The basic image converters are:
-* Grayscale to RGB
-* Grayscale to HSI
-* HSI to Grayscale

 If a filter needs to convert an image to another type at runtime, it can use `ImageConverter.convert(...)`.

 ### Filter
 The basic filter only needs to implement the `Filter` interface, and thus having two
-functions: One to return the `FilterProperties` and the other to execute on an array of images and returning an array of filtered images.
+functions: One to return a collection of `FilterProperty` and the other to execute on an array of images and returning an array of filtered images.
 To make the life even easier, there is an `AbstractFilter` that gives the basic
 functionality: